• Skip to primary navigation

 Once you’ve decided the industry you’d like to enter, how do you get started?

-One option is to buy an existing business.
+One option is to buy an existing NS business.
 While it will cost you more upfront than starting a business from scratch, buying a business will get you up and running faster.

 There a several places to find a business for sale in Nova Scotia: